-When choosing a college, there are a lot of factors to consider — cost, location, faculty and student support are among the most important criteria to new students.
+When choosing a university, there are a lot of factors to consider — cost, location, faculty and student support are among the most important criteria to new students.
 However, the role of a school's accreditation status cannot be underestimated.
 Whether or not a school is accredited is a key indication of the quality of the institution and an assurance to the public of the education it provides.

 Here’s a general breakdown of institutional and program accreditation.